opencaesar/opencaesar.github.io/_posts/2023-08-27-When-Literal-Boolean-Is-Unsatisfiable.md

 ## The Cast of Characters

-Our story unfolds with an ensemble of metaclasses: LiteralBoolean, LiteralExpression, Expression, Step, Feature, Behavior, Class, and Classifier.
+Our story unfolds with an ensemble of metaclasses: `LiteralBoolean`, `LiteralExpression`, `Expression`, `Step`, `Feature`, `Behavior`, `Class`, and `Classifier`.
 These players each have their roles to play, but oh boy, do they take us for a wild ride.

 ## The Class Hierarchy Cha-Cha

-At the heart of this metamodel is a dance of inheritance that rivals even the most intricate tango.
-LiteralBoolean struts its stuff as a subclass of LiteralExpression.
-Following suit, LiteralExpression sashays into the realm of Expression, which waltzes right into Step, and finally, Feature takes the stage.
+At the heart of this metamodel is a dance of inheritance that rivals even the most intricate tango. `LiteralBoolean` struts its stuff as a subclass of `LiteralExpression`.
+Following suit, `LiteralExpression` sashays into the realm of `Expression`, which waltzes right into `Step`, and finally, `Feature` takes the stage.

 ## The Disjoint Dilemma

-In a twist worthy of a daytime soap opera, Behavior decides to crash the party, subclassing Class and transitively Classifier.
+In a twist worthy of a daytime soap opera, `Behavior` decides to crash the party, subclassing `Class` and transitively `Classifier`.
 But, oh dear, we have a little feud on our hands!
-You see, concrete metaclass Classifier being unrelated to concrete metaclass Expression by a common subclass is grounds to infer the pair as "disjoint" by a special algorithm in OML (bundle closure algorithm).
-Drama alert!
-Expression and Behavior are now mortal enemies.
+You see, concrete metaclass `Classifier` being unrelated to concrete metaclass `Expression` by a common subclass is grounds to infer the pair as "disjoint" by a special algorithm in OML (bundle closure algorithm).
+Drama alert! `Expression` and `Behavior` are now mortal enemies.

 ## The Property Puzzle

-Just when you think things couldn't get any juicier, enter the property relations.
-Expression is linked to Feature through the property "result," with a strict cardinality of exactly 1.
-Not only that, but the "result" property is a subproperty of (subsets) the "template" property.
-The "template" property is like the overbearing parent, with Behavior as the domain and Feature as the range.
+Just when you think things couldn't get any juicier, enter the property relations. `Expression` is linked to `Feature` through the property `result`, with a strict cardinality of exactly 1.
+Not only that, but the `result` property is a subproperty of (subsets) the `template` property.
+The `template` property is like the overbearing parent, with `Behavior` as the domain and `Feature` as the range.

 ## The Conundrum Unveiled

 Here's where it gets interesting, folks.
-Every instance of Expression is now a puppet dancing on the strings of "result."
-With the strict cardinality, Expression must have a result.
+Every instance of `Expression` is now a puppet dancing on the strings of `result`.
+With the strict cardinality, `Expression` must have a `result`.
 And guess what?
-A result means a parameter is a must.
-Expression is suddenly wearing the Behavior hat (every Expression is also a Behavior - the *inferred* red inheritance arrow in the classs diagram above), but alas, Expression and Behavior are sworn enemies (remember the disjointness revelation above?)
-This means Expression's life is a lie, and the jig is up!
+A `result` means a `parameter` is a must too. `Expression` is suddenly wearing the `Behavior` hat (every `Expression` is also a `Behavior` - the *inferred* <span style="color: red">red</span> inheritance arrow in the classs diagram above), but alas, `Expression` and `Behavior` are sworn enemies (remember the disjointness revelation above?)
+This means `Expression`'s life is a lie, and the jig is up!

 ## The Unholy Union

-With Expression now pulled between two worlds, the metamodel is screaming in agony.
-The house of cards collapses, and both Expression and Behavior become unsatisfiable.
-Oh, the tragedy!
-LiteralBoolean, who had a front-row seat to this madness (being a subclass of Expression), also joins the unsatisfiable club.
+With `Expression` now pulled between two worlds, the metamodel is screaming in agony.
+The house of cards collapses, and both `Expression` and `Behavior` become unsatisfiable.
+Oh, the tragedy! `LiteralBoolean`, who had a front-row seat to this madness (being a subclass of `Expression`), also joins the unsatisfiable club.

 ## Conclusion